Recoskie/JDasm/docs/Machine.md

 <br />

 Thus Intel uses AMD's 64-bit REX prefix as it is a good system.
-It does not affect compatibility to the original 16 bit 8086 instruction to 32 bit.
+It does not affect compatibility to the original 16-bit 8086 instruction to 32-bit.

 <br />

-So even today, the most modern x86 cores still run the same operation codes with prefixes that change the size of the next operation code.
+So even today, the most updated modern x86 cores still run the same operation codes with prefixes that change the size of the next operation code.

 <h2>Two byte instruction codes.</h2>